xluciadh/bio-volumentations/README.md

         return np.flip(mask, axis=[item - 1 for item in params["axes"]])

     # Transform the float-valued mask
-    # By default, float_mask uses the implementation of mask, unless it is overridden (see the implementation of DualTransform).
+    # By default, float_mask uses the implementation of mask, unless it is overridden
+    # (see the implementation of DualTransform).
     #def apply_to_float_mask(self, float_mask, **params):
     #    return self.apply_to_mask(float_mask, **params)

+    # ... we need to also add the implementation of apply_to_keypoints and apply_to_bboxes ...

     # Set transformation parameters.
-Useful especially for RandomXXX transforms to ensure consistent transformation of image tuples.
+Useful especially for RandomXXX transforms
+    # to ensure consistent transformation of image tuples.
     def get_params(self, **data):
         axes = self.axes if self.axes is not None else [1, 2, 3]
         return {"axes": axes}